FRC Group Homes Create Enduring Friendships

 Hope For Avery Date September 9, 2019

 “Hope” is a word that now has a very personal and deeper meaning for Derrick and Brittany Thygesen, both employees of Family Resource Center in Carroll.
-On August 26, Derrick, FRC’s Chief Financial Officer, and Brittany, a Licensed Practical Nurse in FRC’s Day Habilitation program, learned that their infant daughter, Avery, now 8 weeks old, […]
+On August 26, Derrick, […]

 Read More